Airtable

 How much does Airtable cost in 2026?

-Airtable's Free plan includes 1,000 records per base, 1GB of attachments, and 100 automation runs per month.
-The Team plan costs $20/user/month and increases limits to 50,000 records, 20GB attachments, and 25,000 automation runs.
-The Business plan costs $45/user/month with 125,000 records, 100GB attachments, and 100,000 automation runs.
-Enterprise Scale pricing is custom.
-All paid plans are billed annually.
+Airtable's Free plan includes 1,000 records per base, 1GB of attachments, 100 automation runs per month, and 250 AI credits.
+The Team plan costs $20/user/month (billed annually) and increases limits to 50,000 records, 20GB attachments, 25,000 automation runs, and 15,000 AI credits per user.
+The Business plan costs $45/user/month with 500,000 records, 100GB attachments, 500,000 automation runs, and 25,000 AI credits per user.
+Enterprise Scale pricing is custom .
+All paid plans bill per editor (any user with edit permissions on any base in the workspace).
 Read-only collaborators are free on all plans.

 Which Airtable alternative is best for agencies?

-Agiled is the best Airtable alternative for agencies because it combines CRM, invoicing, proposals, contracts, and client portals alongside project management — all in one platform with no minimum seat count.
+Agiled is the best Airtable alternative for agencies because it combines CRM, invoicing, proposals, contracts, and client portals alongside project management in one platform with no minimum seat count.
 Agencies that used Airtable to build custom CRM or project tracking bases get purpose-built tools that work out of the box without configuration.
+The client portal gives agencies a branded space for client communication, deliverable approvals, and payments, something no database tool provides natively.

-Can I migrate from Airtable to another tool?
+Can I migrate my data from Airtable to another tool?

 Most alternatives support CSV import for structured data.
 Airtable allows you to export views as CSV files and download attachments separately.
-For database-first alternatives like Baserow and NocoDB, migration is more direct since they share a similar data model.
-Check each platform's migration documentation for specific field-mapping instructions.
+For database-first alternatives like Baserow and NocoDB, migration is more direct since they share a similar relational data model with linked records and views.
+For PM-first tools like Asana, ClickUp, and Monday.com, expect to restructure your data during import since these tools use task hierarchies rather than relational tables.
+Check each platform's migration documentation for specific field-mapping instructions and test with a small dataset before migrating everything.

 Is Airtable good for project management?

 Airtable can display tasks in Grid, Kanban, Calendar, Gantt, and Timeline views, but it is not a purpose-built project management tool.
-It lacks native task dependencies, milestones, resource management, time tracking, burn-down charts, and workload balancing.
-Teams that need real PM functionality typically pair Airtable with a dedicated tool or switch to a platform like Agiled that includes project management natively alongside CRM and invoicing.
+It lacks native task dependencies with critical path, milestones, resource management, time tracking, burn-down charts, and workload balancing.
+Every PM workflow requires manual configuration with custom fields, formulas, and automations.
+Teams that need real PM functionality typically pair Airtable with a dedicated tool like Asana or ClickUp, or switch to a platform like Agiled that includes project management natively alongside CRM and invoicing.

 Ready to streamline your business?